What apps are available on XUMO?

 What Apps are Available on XUMO?

 XUMO offers a diverse selection of apps to cater to different interests and preferences.
-Some of the popular apps available on XUMO include:
+Here are some of the popular apps you can find on XUMO:

 1. Pluto TV: A leading streaming service that offers a wide range of channels, including news, sports, movies, and TV shows.

-2. Tubi: A free streaming service that provides access to a vast library of movies and TV shows.
+2. Tubi: A platform that provides access to thousands of movies and TV shows, all for free.

-3. NBC News: Stay up to date with the latest news and current events with the NBC News app on XUMO.
+3. NBC News: Stay up to date with the latest news and current events from one of the most trusted news sources.

 5. XUMO Sports: Get your sports fix with live games, highlights, and analysis from popular sports channels.